lufuhao/NGSimple/README.md

 From: http://seqanswers.com/forums/showthread.php?t=2101

-3.3 Determine insert size distribution (NOT using Picard CollectInsertSizeMetrics.jar)
+###3.3 Determine insert size distribution (NOT using Picard CollectInsertSizeMetrics.jar)
 	bash$ 3.insertsize.pl --help

-4. Trouble-shooting
+##4.
+Trouble-shooting
 Every perl script could be separately used for advanced users.
 In case you have any problem or question about this pipeline, please E-mail me at Fu-Hao.Lu@jic.ac.uk

+##Author:
+  Fu-Hao Lu
+  Post-Doctoral Scientist in Micheal Bevan laboratory Cell and Developmental Department, John Innes Centre Norwich NR4 7UH, United Kingdom
+  E-mail: Fu-Hao.Lu@jic.ac.uk